 Note: Nothing I posted at the above URL or below is ‘insider’ information, it’s all publicly available (for free) if you have the research skills and SEO understanding.

 You would think with the detailed expert information provided (for free) the Languagenut website would have improved significantly by now (January 2018), but the opposite is the case, it’s got worse, much worse!

 This shows why SEO training of marketing professionals and/or hiring the right people for an SEO/marketing task is so important!

-Hire highly experienced/skilled staff, pay for training or don’t be shocked at simple SEO mistakes and a lack of SEO results.
+Hire highly experienced/skilled staff, pay for SEO training or don’t be shocked at simple mistakes and a lack of results.

 For the record there’s nothing wrong with the Languagenut software product, in my tests I found plenty of bugs (was pre-release), but it’s something my wife and I might have used 15+ years ago when we home educated our kids.
 The issues is the SEO and online social media marketing, it’s complete pants, total amateur hour!

 In my September 2016 Languagenut review I detailed various hreflang tag issues (hreflang tags are set to indicate there’s multiple language versions of a webpage), in brief for hreflang tags to work they ALL have to be set correctly.

 The Languagenut site at the time had over 60 hreflang tags on most webpages and they didn’t match all 60 URLs.
 Get one hreflang tag from a set wrong and Google ignores them all and I didn’t find a single webpage on the Languagenut site with the correct hreflang tags set!

 In 2016 Google was ignoring all the hreflang tags.